STEELISI/phish-email-anonymizer/README.md

 - detect email domains and change them ONLY if they belong to USC
 - detect URLs and crop them to only keep the domain

+Install anaconda

-Use environment.yml to start a virtual environment for Python
+Use environment.yml to start a virtual environment for Python like conda env create -f environment.yml

 Run code as:
     python anonymizer.py <input-folder> <output-folder>